-Typically, if you had been feeling this way for a long period of time, a doctor or psychiatrist may consider these warning signs for a mood or anxiety disorder.
-However, these symptoms now also double as totally normal reactions to living through a pandemic.
+Typically, if you had been feeling this way for a long period of time, a mental health professional may consider these warning signs for a mood or anxiety disorder.
+However, these symptoms now also double as totally normal reactions to having lived through a pandemic.

 But does the fact that we are all collectively experiencing these emotions, make them any less valid?
 Or does the spectrum of the tragedies many people have experienced affect the validity of what we are all feeling individually?

 "This year, I have felt a whole range of emotions.
 I’m homesick for my friends and family who are 18,000 miles away.
 I have anxiety about what the next 12 months might look like.
 I’ve felt extra sensitive, I’ve felt sad, I’ve felt fed up and overwhelmed.
 And then I scroll through my social media feed or turn on the news, and that all changes almost immediately, to a feeling of guilt.